 Agios Sostis

-The beach is located just before Soros Beach and the road is relatively inaccessible since it is a dirt road.
+The beach is located just before Soros Beach, and the road is relatively inaccessible since it is a dirt road.
 It has blue and clear waters, but the beach is not organized.

-Read our article for Spetses here.
+Read our guide for Kythnos

-What to Do in Antiparos
+What to do in Antiparos

 Antiparos Cave